Lack of power in your shower? Ways to increase your water pressure

 4. Try installing a power shower

-Power showers are designed for systems with low water pressure; they combine water from both the hot and cold supplies and use an integrated pump to boost the flow.
-This results in a more powerful and invigorating shower experience, even in homes where the water pressure is naturally lower, such as those with gravity-fed systems.
+Power showers are designed for low-water-pressure systems; they combine water from both hot and cold supplies and use an integrated pump to boost flow.

 However, it's important to note that installing a power shower requires compatible plumbing and electrical setups.
-Before considering a power shower, you should consult with a professional plumber to ensure that your existing system can accommodate the demands of a power shower, both in terms of water supply and electrical wiring.
+Before considering a power shower, consult a professional plumber to ensure your existing system can accommodate its water supply and electrical wiring requirements.

 "When in doubt, call a plumber," advises Cutchie.
 “They can assess whether a replacement showerhead or more significant plumbing work is required”.